chrisbain077/Cybersecurity-Portfolio/Lab-3-Escalation/README.md

 ## Scenario Breakdown
  ### 1. Medium Security Alert
  - Description: A spike of domain discovery commands was detected like Whoami, net user, and Get-ADUser. unless the commands are confirmed as part of IT activity or legitimate scrripts, the device is likely compromised and needs to be contained immediately.
- - Comment: this alert shows a spike of domain discovery commands 'dir hostname whoami /priv net group "Domain Admins" /domain nltest /dclist:tryhackme.thm' being invoked on the host
-'DMZ-MSEXCHANGE-2013', User 'NT AUTHORITY\SYSTEM' which is running on Windows Server 2012 R2.
-The source process was 'C:\Windows\System32\cmd.exe'
+ - Comment: this alert shows a spike of domain discovery commands 'dir hostname whoami /priv net group "Domain Admins" /domain nltest /dclist:tryhackme.thm' being invoked on the host 'DMZ-MSEXCHANGE-2013', User 'NT AUTHORITY\SYSTEM' which is running on Windows Server 2012 R2.
+The source process was 'C:\Windows\System32\cmd.exe'.
-- Reasoning: This alert was set to True Positive and Escalated to a L2 analyst for remidiation after reviewing the logs in SIEM showing invoked directory commands through Windows System32
+- Reasoning: This alert was set to True Positive and Escalated to a L2 analyst for remidiation after reviewing the logs in SIEM showing invoked directory commands through Windows System32.

 ### 2. Medium Security Alert
-- Description:
-- Comment:
-- Reasoning:
+- Description: Email Marked as Phishing after Delivery after an automated analysis.
+If the email has been spoofed or contains any suspicious links or files it must be deeply investigated.
+- Comment: This alert shows an email sent by 'Microsoft Support<support@microsoft.com>' claiming there is a 600% price increase to Microsoft Teams and that the recipient, <e.huffman@tryhackme.thm> urgently needs to download the report and read the details.
+The email failed two security checks, (SPF/Fail; DKIM/Fail;) and contained a file 'REPORT.rar'.
+- Reasoning: This alert was set to True Positive and escalated due to a spoofed email and the sender pressing urgency onto staff, claiming an extreme price percentage claim, and failed multiple security checks, requiring further investigation.

 ## Skills Demonstrated
 - SIEM dashboard navigation